Neat-Lang/neat/doc/sphinx/manual.rst

 Uniform Function Call Syntax
 ############################

-As in D, "uniform function call syntax" may be used.
+As in D, "uniform function call syntax" (UFCS) may be used.
 That is, if a call of the form `a.method(b)` did not find a method `a.method` to call, it will instead be interpreted as `method(a, b)`.
 This allows easily defining global functions that can be called as if they are member functions of `a`.